Namaztak/Speedrunner-Reset-Thing/readme.md

 1. Make it check that it actually can delete the files, and if not, tell the user to change the folder permissions.
 1a. ~~Make it so empty selections in the first step do not add to config, and do not cause crashes.~~
-1b.
-Instead of ONLY deleting the files, make it so it first copies and zips the entire contents of the save folder, and can then re-deploy those files if needed.
+1b. ~~Instead of ONLY deleting the files, make it so it first copies the entire contents of the save folder,~~
+1c.
+Add functionality to then re-deploy those files if needed.
 2. Make it ask if we're doing another run (y/n), kill itself if not.
 2a.
 Option not to delete saves if not.
 2b.
 If yes, relaunch the game immediately.
-3. ~~Actually save the submitted info between sittings.~~ 3a. ~~Add initial check to see if user wants to create a new game profile.~~
+3. ~~Actually save the submitted info between sittings.~~
+3a. ~~Add initial check to see if user wants to create a new game profile.~~
 3b. ~~Fix initial run after adding a profile, currently does not detect the new game until the script starts over.~~
 3c. ~~Make it ignore subfolders in the save directory~~
 3d.
 Make it check for additional files repeatedly until none are selected, run the same permissions check on each folder/files.
 4. Make an "Undertale mode" for any games that involve an intentional crash/quit during a run.

 ## Dependencies not included with Python
 [psutil](https://github.com/giampaolo/psutil)